nirvanasupermind/tachyon/REFERENCE.md

 string = '"', {? any character except for double quote ?}, '"';
 ```

-Eris accepts decimal and scientific numeric literals, character literals and string literals.
+Tachyon accepts decimal and scientific numeric literals, character literals and string literals.
 Character literals are wrapped in single quotes whereas string literals are wrapped in double qoutes.
 String literals can span multiple lines.
-Escape sequences in character and string literals are currently not supported in Eris, but will be added in a future version.
+Escape sequences in character and string literals are currently not supported in Tachyon, but will be added in a future version.

 ```
 var a = 123;